telferm57/CV/README.md

 ## Previous Experience

-**Python Developer/Data Scientist** @ UCL, London, UK _(Sep 2017 - March 2018)
+**Python Developer/Data Scientist** @ UCL, London, UK _(Sep 2017 - March 2018)_

-Analysing movement data from pendants to assess People with Parkinsons on a home setting.
+Analysing movement data from pendants to assess People with Parkinsons in their home setting.

 - cleanse signal data, analyse for activities such as standup/sit down transitions and walking utilising various algorithms
 - produce visualisations of activity patterns